mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Flow Constraints
-The `flow` field contains references to the inequality constraints associated with the apparent power flow, active power flow, or current flow magnitude limits at the "from" and "to" bus ends of each branch.
+The `flow` field contains references to the inequality constraints associated with the apparent power flow, active power flow, or current flow magnitude limits at the from-bus and to-bus ends of each branch.
 The type which one of the constraint will be applied is defined according to the `type` keyword within the [`addBranch!`](@ref addBranch!) function, `type = 1` for the apparent power flow, `type = 2` for the active power flow, or `type = 3` for the current flow magnitude.
 These limits are specified using the `longTerm` keyword within the [`addBranch!`](@ref addBranch!) function.

 By default, the `longTerm` keyword is linked to apparent power (`type = 1`).
 However, in the example, we configured it to use active power flow by setting `type = 2`.
-To access the flow constraints of branches at the "from" bus end, we can utilize the following code snippet:
+To access the flow constraints of branches at the from-bus end, we can utilize the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.flow.from)
 ```

-Similarly, to access the "to" bus end flow constraints of branches we can use the following code snippet:
+Similarly, to access the to-bus end flow constraints of branches we can use the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.flow.to)
 ```